 | The birds hang around waiting for the glacier to carve and then dive for food |

-When the glacier calves the broken piece crashes in to the sea churning up nutrients from the depths.
-The birds loiter about the glacial front waiting for that to happen and then they all swoop in to see what rises to the surface.
+When the glacier calves, the broken piece crashes into the sea, churning up nutrients from the depths.
+The birds loiter about the glacial front listening and waiting for that to happen and then they all swoop in to see what rises to the surface.

 |